-The bargain I got was a fucking nightmare.
+The bargain I got in life was a fucking nightmare.

 I certainly hadn’t experienced any 'best' in my teen years so far.
 I didn't see the 'best' part in the acne breakouts that appeared out of nowhere, popping up before Picture Day and leaving behind scars when they finally went away.

 Even at home, the teenage 'worsts' didn't leave me alone.
-It said 'what's up' when my parents expected me to make grown-up decisions while treating me like a child.
-It said 'hola' whenever a random boner decided to grace me with its presence at family events.
+They said 'what's up' when my parents expected me to make grown-up decisions while treating me like a child.
+Flaunted around in a rainbow cape and a sombrero while I had to bite down on my tongue and remain in a dark, damp closet—because God forbid I, Adrian Luis Gonzalez, actually had the courage to tell my parents about a date who wasn’t female.
+And it said 'hola' whenever a random boner decided to grace me with its presence at family events.
 I'd always wondered if it was my body’s sick attempt at a joke, just trying to put a little 'fun' in Aunt Camila's funeral.

-I had the 'worsts', sure, but what hurt was that the good parts seemingly tried to avoid me altogether.
-Teen years are supposed to be laced with a whole bunch of firsts, aren’t they?---first kiss, first date, first love, first mental breakdown---that sort of thing.
-The only parts of the above I managed to bag so far was the kiss and my first emotional breakdown.
+I had the 'worsts,' sure, but what hurt was that the good parts seemingly tried to avoid me altogether.
+Teen years are supposed to be laced with a bunch of firsts—first kiss, first date, first love, first emotional meltdown—that sort of thing.
+The only parts of the above I managed to bag so far were the kiss, the date, and my first emotional meltdown.
 The latter was less awkward and went much better, if I do say so myself.
-I'm on my thirty-sixth one now.
+I was on my thirty-sixth one.

-It was aggravated when one of my teachers decided that it would be totally logical to give our class a major assignment which carried fifty percent of our grade---in the first week of school.
+The meltdown was aggravated when one of my teachers decided it would be totally logical to give our class a major assignment, which carried fifty percent of our grade—in the first week of school.
 For Biology.

 The only thing I'd consider eerily close to a 'best' was seeing Parker Thompson, in all his loveliness, two seats in front of me when Mrs. Smith was giving out her death sentence of a project.

-Parker groaned with the rest of the class when we were told the project was due in three days.
+Parker groaned with the rest of the class when we were told the project was due in a week.
 He had even made a mild protest, smooth voice pleading with the teacher for an extension, while he riled up the class to join him.
 They did; I did.